crusoecloud/raytrain-kuberay-example/README.md

-# Ray Train on Kubernetes with KubeRay
+# Ray Train on Crusoe Managed Kubernetes with KubeRay

-This project demonstrates how to run distributed PyTorch training using Ray Train on Kubernetes via the KubeRay operator.
+This example runs distributed PyTorch training using Ray Train on Crusoe Managed Kubernetes via the KubeRay operator.
+Checkpoints are stored in object storage.

-## Overview

-The example trains a CNN on the Fashion MNIST dataset using distributed training across multiple Ray workers.

 ### Components

 - `train.py` - Python script implementing distributed training with Ray Train
-- `Dockerfile` - Container image for the training workload
+- `Dockerfile` - To build a Ray image for the training workload
 - `rayjob-train.yaml` - Kubernetes manifest for deploying the RayJob

 ## Prerequisites